-seven ring roads, Shanghai's sparkling skyline, and Guangzhou's multitude of export factories-none of which existed in 1980-are testimony to China's success.
+China's economic growth has lifted hundreds of millions of individuals out of poverty.
+The resulting positive impacts on the material well-being of Chinese citizens are abundantly evident.
+Beijing's seven ring roads, Shanghai's sparkling skyline, and Guangzhou's multitude of export factories-none of which existed in 1980-are indicative of China's success.
 What makes China so interesting to economists, in part, is that the timing of this growth was dictated by forces internal to the country and was therefore hard for outsiders to forecast.
-To maintain power, Mao was willing to subject China to a state of near perpetual political and economic upheaval, beginning with the collectivization of agriculture (1950-1953), continuing on to the Great Leap Forward (1958-1961) and culminating in the Cultural Revolution (1966-1976).
+To maintain power, Mao was willing to subject China to a state of near perpetual political and economic upheaval, beginning with the collectivization of agriculture (1950-1953), continuing on to the Great Leap Forward (1958-1961), and culminating in the Cultural Revolution (1966-1976).
 At each successive juncture, China fell further behind the rest of the world economically.
 Its reversal of fortune under Deng began tenuously before consolidating into the most rapid accumulation of wealth in human history.

-If one had to project the impact of China's momentous economic reform for the U.S. labor market with nothing to go on other than a standard undergraduate international economics textbook, one would predict large movements of workers between U.S. tradable industries (say, from apparel and furniture to pharmaceuticals and jet aircraft), limited reallocation of jobs from tradables to non-tradables, and no net impacts on U.S. aggregate employment.
+If one had to project the impact of China's momentous economic reform for the US labor market with nothing to go on other than a standard undergraduate international economics textbook, one would predict large movements of workers between US tradable industries (say, from apparel and furniture to pharmaceuticals and jet aircrafts), limited reallocation of jobs from tradables to nontradables, and no net impacts on US aggregate employment.
 The reality of adjustment to the China trade shock has been far different.
-Employment has certainly fallen in U.S. industries more exposed to import competition.
-But so too has overall employment in the local labor markets in which these industries were concentrated.
-Offsetting regional employment gains either in export-oriented tradables or in non-tradables have been difficult to detect in the data.
+Employment has certainly fallen in US industries more exposed to import competition; however, overall employment in the local labor markets in which these industries were concentrated has as well.
+Offsetting regional employment gains either in export-oriented tradables or in nontradables has been difficult to detect in the data.
 Input-output linkages between sectors appear to have magnified rather than dampened the employment effects of trade both within regions and nationally.

-How should labor-market responses to trade with China change the way that economists think about the gains from trade for the U.S. and other developed countries?
+How should labor-market responses to trade with China change the way that economists think about the gains from trade for the US and other developed countries?
 One way is by recharacterizing the sets of individuals who are likely candidates for opposing distributional consequences from economic integration.
-The literature is perhaps too comfortable with characterizing factor markets in terms of just two national skill types, such that the essential margin of adjustment is the relative wage of more- and less-skilled labor.
-The Without question, a worker's position in the wage distribution is indicative of her exposure to import competition.
+The literature is perhaps too comfortable with characterizing factor markets in terms of just two national skill types, such that the essential margin of adjustment is the relative wage of more- and less-skilled labor.45 Without question, a worker's position in the wage distribution is indicative of her exposure to import competition.
 In response to a given trade shock, a lower-wage employee experiences larger proportionate reductions in annual and lifetime earnings, a diminished ability to exit a job before an adverse shock hits, and a greater likelihood of exiting the labor market, relative to her higher-wage coworker.
-Yet, the intensity of action along other margins of adjustment means that we will misrepresent the welfare impacts of trade shocks unless we also account for a worker's local labor market, initial industry of employment, and starting employer.
+However, the intensity of action along other margins of adjustment means that we will misrepresent the welfare impacts of trade shocks unless we also account for a worker's local labor market, initial industry of employment, and starting employer.